simply-justin/react-websocket-client/README.md

 2. Run `npm install`
 3. Implement your changes or additions.

+For major changes, please [open an issue](https://github.com/simply-justin/react-ws/issues) first to discuss your proposed modifications and make sure to update the tests and documentation as needed.

 > [!NOTE]
 > Don't forget to run the tests before submitting a pull request.

-For major changes, please [open an issue](https://github.com/simply-justin/react-ws/issues) first to discuss your proposed modifications.

-Make sure to update the tests and documentation as needed.

 ## 📝 License

-This project is licensed under the [MIT License](LICENSE.md).
+This project is licensed under the [MIT License](LICENSE).